Heat Pump System services in Manhattan, Wamego, Junction City & surrounding Kansas towns

 How Does a Heat Pump Work?

 What makes a heat pump so unique?
-It starts with how the heat pump provides warmth to your home.
+The answer starts with how it provides warmth to your home.
 With a traditional heating system, air or water is heated using gas, oil, or electricity.
 Heated air is circulated through ductwork to vents while heated water is circulated through pipes to radiators.

 A heat pump draws its energy from a different source – the air outside your home.
-Instead of actively heating air as a furnace would, a heat pump draws energy from outdoor air and transfers it to the air in your home through a heat exchanger.
+Instead of actively heating air as a furnace would, these unique systems draw energy from outdoor air and transfers it to the air in your home through a heat exchanger.
 The air is then cycled through your house via a series of ducts and vents.
 It might be surprising to learn, but there is heat hidden in the outdoor air during the winter months and heat pumps are designed to isolate it and transfer it to your home.

 The best part about a heat pump is that it works in the summer to provide cooling as well.
-Because a heat pump consists of a heat exchanger, it draws the heat out of your home, keeping you nice and cool.
+Because it consists of a heat exchanger, it draws the heat out of your home, keeping you nice and cool.
 In fact, almost all air conditioners are some form of a heat pump, drawing warmth from your home to cool your family.

 There are many things to consider when installing a new heat pump.
 First, you need to know whether it will provide enough heat in the middle of winter.
 While a heat pump draws sufficient heat from the air in most climates, if the temperature gets significantly below freezing, efficiency drops quite a bit.
 In this case, a supplemental furnace is recommended.